Nashon-Nsemwa/QrAttend/README.md

    - **Firebase Cloud Messaging:** Set up FCM for notifications
    - **Storage:** Optional, for user profile image uploads
 5. Set Firestore rules for proper read/write permissions.
+6. Altenative -use **Firebase CLI** for the configuration its simple and direct.

 ---